What kayak is the best for kayak sailing ?

 Canoes

-People have questions about Canoes and how to rig a Falcon Sail on one and about how they sail.
-We help people rig Falcon Sails on canoes on a regular basis.
-We have many customers who canoe many thousands of miles with a Falcon Sail.
-Like any paddle craft they sail very nicely.
 As you know, conventional canoes / open canoes do not have a deck.
-The best, most solid rigging job on a canoe requires a solid gunnel to gunnel cross-member to use as a mast base.
+The best, most solid rigging job on a canoe calls for a solid gunnel to gunnel cross-member to use as a mast base.
 9 out of 10 people use wood to make a cross-member.
-If you order a Falcon Sail with a complete rigging kit for your conventional canoe, your kit will include a 2.5 inch x .75 inch x 36 inch piece of hardwood to use as a cross member.
-It is not hard to shape and install, but it is commonly an extra step necessary to rig a Falcon Sail on a canoe.
+If you order a Falcon Sail with a complete rigging kit for your conventional canoe, at your request, your kit will include a 2.5 inch x .75 inch x 36 inch piece of hardwood to use as a cross member.
+It is not hard to shape and install, but it is commonly an extra step necessary to do a great job rigging a Falcon Sail on a canoe.
 If you have any woodworking skills, or just determination, you can fashion & solidly attach a cross-member / thwart in the perfect spot on your canoe.
 Your canoe may already have a cross member and or seat and or a carrying cross member / handle and or an extended bow deck / or thwart in a location that will work well as a mast base rigging location.
-Or you can use a Falcon Sail clamp on (aluminum) cross member.
-The Falcon Sail clamp on cross-member kit clamps on in about 1 minute and is extremely solid (even more solid than necessary).
-It weighs about 3 pounds 10 ounces, which is a lot heavier and is not as attractive as a wood cross-member, but the Falcon Sail clamp on (aluminum) cross-member is a reliable and very solid and easy option.

 Canoes have some advantages.
 One major advantage of sailing a canoe is, it is easy to move weight around to change your boats (center of lateral resistance) tendency to turn up wind or turn down wind.
 Your goal is to give your boat a tendency to be neutral / not turn up wind or turn down wind.
 It is nice to be able to adjust weight and experiment with this tendency when on the water.
 Most often, with a kayak you need to land to make a weight distribution adjustment.
 If you are carrying a load, after a few launches and landings, you will have an idea of what to do no matter if you do it on land or on the water.
 With just a little bit of experience, you will know the advantages of loading your boat one way or the other.
 One big advantage of rigging a sail on your canoe is they are very easy to rig.
 Once you have your mast base location set up on your canoe, the rest of the rigging process is as easy as it gets.
 If you use a Falcon Sail clamp on cross member, it will only take about 1 minute to have your mast base location finalized.